OPENDAP/opendap.org-server/readme.md

 The new OPeNDAP.org site has been developed using Angular CLI for the front-end and Node.js for the back-end.
 The site is template-driven, meaning that most content editing is done outside of HTML.
-This requires a server to serve data to the front-end, which is where Node.js comes into the picture.
+This requires a server to serve data to the front-end, which is where Node.js enters the picture.

 This tutorial will guide your installation of the OPeNDAP.org Node.js server on an linux machine running Ubuntu 18+.